xzao/qotd/README.md

 ## Demo

-The application is deployed and accessible [here](https://qotd.xzao.link/).
+The site is deployed and accessible at [qotd.xzao.link](https://qotd.xzao.link/).

 ![Screenshot](docs/screenshots/preview-1.png)